Skip to content

 Dec 12, 2010: Olga underwent a second injection of radioimmunotherapy drug in Italy.
 She feels well and hopes for a good result.

-Elena Puchkova is a young woman from Belarus.
+Elena Elena is a young woman from Belarus.
 In June 2008, she was diagnosed with stage III stomach cancer.
 After having her stomach removed and undergoing 6 cycles of chemotherapy, Elena was cancer free.
 Unfortunately, in just a few months, she was diagnosed with a relapse.
 She had more surgery and thermal chemotherapy in Minsk.
 However, this time her doctors only considered therapy as palliative, giving her no hope for living longer than a year.
 Elena has two children: a 16-year old daughter and a 6-year old son.
 She could not get resigned to the idea of not being around to see them grow.
 Elena started to look for treatment options in other countries.
 With help of US-based Harmony Life fund, Elena was able to go for treatment in Israel.
 In total, she is planned to undergo six cycles of chemotherapy with Erbitux.
 The cost of treatment will be $35,000.
 At this time, Elena only has enough money for one cycle of chemotherapy.
-Please help Elena receive the life-saving treatment she needs!

 July 18, 2010: After the first cycles of chemotherapy, Elena’s oncomarkers (tumor markers) are 3 times lower - which means Erbitux works!
 Her next visit to the hospital is scheduled for the end of July.